 Consensual image sharing, especially between older children of the same age, may require a different response.
 Whilst not abusive, children still need to know it is illegal, whilst non-consensual sharing is illegal and abusive.

-The school's approach to pupil's sharing nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery) can be found in the schools Child protection policy.
-Further guidance can be found in the UKCIS Sharing nudes and semi-nudes: advice for education settings guidance.
+The school's approach to pupil's sharing nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery) is the young person at risk of harm